Picturesque cobble stoned Cordoba old town is the perfect place to spend one day when traveling between Madrid and Seville or Granada.

 Mmmmm!
 We’d go back just for this place!

 The best part of option 2?
 You’er already half way back to the train / bus station.

 The best way to make the most of your one action packed day in Cordoba is to stay over the night before or the night after.
 Enjoy the evening’s ambience as tourist numbers dwindle.

 We stayed in Pensions for the majority of our trip through Spain.
-Anyone who has traveled Spain on a budget will know about them!
-They offer a double room and sometimes a private bathroom but surprisingly they don’t offer great value (for what you get) or quality.
+Anyone who has traveled Spain on a budget will know about them.

 Our hotel was Conde de Cardenas.
 It’s located on Calle Conde de Cardenas, less than ten minutes walk from the Mezquita.